 Critical Policy Studies: Best Article Awards

-Each year, Critical Policy Studies awards two prizes for the best articles in the previous year, the Herbert Gottweis Prize and a prize for the best article written by an early career scholar.
+Each year, Critical Policy Studies awards two awards for the best articles in the previous year: the Herbert Gottweis Prize for Best Article, and a prize for the best article written by an early career scholar.

-The judges for the 2016 best article prize included Laureen Elgert, Alan Mandell and Philippe Zittoun.
+The judges for the 2019 best article prize were Leonardo Avritzer, Selen Ercan, and Michael Orsini.